MonacoProtocol/sdk/README.md

 - The program address is [monacoUXKtUi6vKsQwaLyxmXKSievfNWEcYXTgkbCih](https://explorer.solana.com/address/monacoUXKtUi6vKsQwaLyxmXKSievfNWEcYXTgkbCih)
 - The authority is [HVirxFBMqTcZjW6b8g5gDRGfDfPaRMF8uGvtwLiLSsC6](https://explorer.solana.com/address/HVirxFBMqTcZjW6b8g5gDRGfDfPaRMF8uGvtwLiLSsC6)

-### Devnet

-- The program address is [5Q2hKsxShaPxFqgVtQH3ErTkiBf8NGb99nmpaGw7FCrr](https://explorer.solana.com/address/5Q2hKsxShaPxFqgVtQH3ErTkiBf8NGb99nmpaGw7FCrr?cluster=devnet)
-- The authority on devnet is [98CVwMftrhm6zutmV29frqRPfXsocbFnwjXVxYo7xbHX](https://explorer.solana.com/address/98CVwMftrhm6zutmV29frqRPfXsocbFnwjXVxYo7xbHX?cluster=devnet)

-{% hint style="danger" %} Please be vigilant when interacting with any program claiming to be the Monaco Protocol.
-Program addresses and authorities will always be shared by the Monaco Protocol Foundation and publicized through official channels such as these docs.{% endhint %}
+⚠️ Please be vigilant when interacting with any program claiming to be the Monaco Protocol.
+Program addresses and authorities will always be shared by the Monaco Protocol Foundation and publicized through official channels such as these docs. ⚠️

-## How do I contribute to the Protocol?
+## How to contribute to the Protocol?

-- You can share ideas over on the [DevHub](https://github.com/MonacoProtocol/sdk/discussions)
 - The Protocol is open-sourced and available at https://github.com/MonacoProtocol/protocol
+- Share ideas over on the [DevHub](https://github.com/MonacoProtocol/sdk/discussions)

 ## What is the relationship between BetDEX Labs, Inc. and the Monaco Protocol?